Travel.State.Gov > Intercountry Adoption News and Notices > Updated - Information for U.S. Citizens in the Process of Adopting Children from Ukraine

 Q: Is the State Department able to facilitate legal entry to the United States for a child I am in the process of adopting?

-For children in the intercountry adoption process, the Department does not have the authority to facilitate travel to the United States outside of the intercountry adoption process.
-Questions about humanitarian parole for Ukrainian children in institutional care should be directed to U.S. Citizenship and Immigration Services (USCIS), which has jurisdiction over this issue.
+For children in the intercountry adoption process, the Department does not have the authority to facilitate legal entry for purposes of immigration l to the United States outside of the intercountry adoption process.
+Questions about humanitarian parole for Ukrainians should be directed to U.S. Citizenship and Immigration Services (USCIS).
 Information about the humanitarian parole application process and refugee and asylum status is available on the USCIS website.
 Questions about the Uniting for Ukraine program may be directed to the Department of Homeland Security (DHS).

 Q: What if I am in the process of adopting a child that has previously traveled to the United States through a hosting program?
 Can this child receive a new non-immigrant (tourist) visa, or if the visa expiration date on the previously issued visa has not yet passed will the child be able to enter the U.S.?